jmshai/NTU-DLWeek-2025/README.md

 Our work critically examines the challenges of algorithmic trading, acknowledging the complexities of financial markets where statistical relationships are constantly shifting.
 While outperforming institutional-grade quantitative firms remains unrealistic, our approach provides valuable insights into the application of deep learning in financial modeling.

 ### 🔹 Implemented AI Strategies
-- **LSTM-Transformer Hybrid Model**: Designed for price prediction, capturing both short-term and long-term dependencies in market data.
+- **LSTM Model**: Designed for price prediction, capturing both short-term and long-term dependencies in market data.
 - **Deep Q-Network (DQN) Reinforcement Learning Agent**: An adaptive trading strategy that learns from market conditions to optimize decision-making.

 ### 📊 Key Features & Indicators